Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: Application to the Stitch Fix Data

-Table~\ref{fig:standard_errors} compares the naive standard errors based on the classic probit output with two nonparametric methods that account for dependence.
-The nonparametric methods are in close agreement.
-The naive values correspond to variances underestimated by factors ranging from 4 to just over 1240, depending on the parameter and only slightly on whether we use sandwich or pigeonhole estimates of the coefficient variances.
+Supplementary Material Figure~S29 compares the two-way cluster robust sandwich standard errors with 1) the standard errors from the {na\"ive} probit fit multiplied by $(1+\hat{\sigma}^2_A+\hat{\sigma}^2_B)^{1/2}\doteq 1.18$ to report them in the fixed effects scale of the probit model with crossed random effects and 2) the pigeonhole nonparametric bootstrap standard errors of \cite{owen:2007} that do not assume correct model specification, as mentioned in \S\ref{sect:standard_errors}.
+The Figure S29 shows how closely the sandwich and pigeonhole standard errors agree.
+The na\"ive standard errors, which ignore dependence between items and customers, correspond to variances underestimated by factors ranging from 3 to 954, depending on the parameter and only slightly on whether we use sandwich or pigeonhole estimates of the coefficient variances.
+Thus ignoring the dependencies from correlated data makes an enormous difference here.
+These standard errors are reported in Table S1 of the Supplementary Material.
 We also computed parametric bootstrap standard errors (not shown).
-Those were in between the naive ones and the nonparametric ones.
+Those were somewhat lower than the nonparametric standard errors as expected.

-Figure~\ref{fig:standard_errors} compares the two-way cluster robust sandwich standard errors with 1) the naive standard errors from a probit fit ignoring dependence between items and customers and 2) the pigeonhole nonparametric bootstrap standard errors of \cite{owen:2007} mentioned in Section~\ref{sect:standard_errors}.
-The figure shows how closely the sandwich and pigeonhole standard errors agree, while the naive standard errors are much smaller.